KaiNorberg/PatchworkOS/README.md

 As an example, the "id" directories mentioned in the socket example are a separate "sysfs" instance mounted in the namespace of the creating process, meaning that only that process and its children can see their contents.

-For more information on how mounts are propagated or mounts inherited check the [Doxygen Documentation](https://kainorberg.github.io/PatchworkOS/html/d5/dbd/group__kernel__fs__namespace.html).
+For more information on how mounts are propagated or mounts inherited check the [Documentation](https://kainorberg.github.io/PatchworkOS/html/d5/dbd/group__kernel__fs__namespace.html).

 ### Namespace Sharing